wuziqiqiqi/PD/doc/source/aucu_initial_pool.rst

 >>> ns.generate_random_structures()

 The script generates 8 additional random structures such that there are 10 structures in generation 0.
-By default, :meth:`generate_random_structures` method generates a structure with both random size and concentration.
+By default, :py:meth:`~NewStructures.generate_random_structures` method generates a structure with both random size and concentration.
 If you prefer to generate random structures with a specific cell size, you can pass template atoms with desired size.
 For example, you can force the